mapbender/mapbender-starter/CONTRIBUTING.md

 * identical structure
 * own license file
 * own function description README.md file
-* own CONTRIBUTING.md to get know other developers how to contribute in it
+* own CONTRIBUTING.md so that other developers can understand how those able to contribute in it.
 * own tests relevant to new features, elements or functionality

 ## Bundles

-Bundle is a set of functionality, like a library, which can be used outside of the bundle.
+The Bundle contains a set of functionalities, like a library, which can be used outside of the bundle.
-The goal of the Bundle is to restrict usage of global name space and switch or swap extend separated functionality.
+The aim of the bundle it is to limit the use of global namespaces and change extensions and separate functions.

 #### Create Bundle